-South East Volunteers offers a free service that connects and supports older people (50 plus), and those with a disability (including those under the age of 50) who are living in their own homes in the City of Monash.
-This service is funded by the City of Monash and operates with the support of the Glen Waverley police and involves keeping in regular phone contact.
+South East Volunteers offers a free service that connects and supports older people (50 plus), and those with a disability (including those under the age of 50).
+The service is provided for those who are living in their own homes, or in an independent living unit in a retirement village located in the City of Monash.
+This service is generously funded by the City of Monash and operates with the support of the Victorian Police in Monash, and involves keeping in regular phone contact.

 A regular phone call from a friendly and caring volunteer can assist in making you feel safer and can ensure you are adequately supported during crisis or emergency situations.
-We have callers who can speak Chinese, Italian, Greek and Hindu as well as English.
+We have callers who can speak Chinese, Italian, Greek, Arabic and Hindi as well as English.

-We maintain a close working relationship with other essential services that can assist you, and we register your important information with the local police in case of an emergency.
+We maintain a close working relationship with other essential services that can assist you, and we register your important information with the Victoria Police in Monash in case of an emergency.
 We can also help you with information about other services that may assist you to remain independent and connected to the local community.

 South East Volunteers’ office keeps records of all phone calls and we will contact Next of Kin or police if we are concerned that you have not been able to answer consecutive phone calls without a valid reason.
-We are concerned for your safety.
+We are concerned for your safety and wellbeing.